titanous/eatsafe-api/README.md

 # EatSafe API

-A simple little app that runs on Heroku, and describes the safety of Ottawa's restaurants in JSON.
+A simple little app that describes the safety of Ottawa's restaurants in JSON.

 ## Usage